A Grey Literature Review of AI-Native Applications: Methodology

-This study conducts an in-depth analysis of the core elements of AI-native applications, clarifying their potential opportunities and the challenges they face.
-Specifically, it aims to address the following central questions:
+This study was structured around four research questions.
+The first three formed the core content of a comprehensive architectural perspective on AI-native applications together.
+The fourth, in turn, examined the opportunities and challenges brought by AI-native applications from a macro perspective, highlighting the practical significance of the constructed comprehensive understanding.
+Specifically, it aimed to address the following central questions:

-\textbf{RQ1: What are the key characteristics of AI-native applications?} This question seeks to systematically examine and analyze the fundamental characteristics of AI-native applications, identify points of consensus and divergence across existing studies and practices, and clarify both the essential and optional elements, thereby delineating the conceptual boundaries of AI-native applications.
+\textbf{RQ1: What are the key characteristics of AI-native applications?} This question sought to examine and analyze the fundamental characteristics of AI-native applications, identify points of consensus and divergence across existing studies and practices, and clarify both the essential and optional elements, thereby delineating the conceptual boundaries of AI-native applications.

-\textbf{RQ2: Which quality attributes are most prominently considered during the design of AI-native applications?} This question seeks to identify the quality attributes emphasized in AI-native applications and the challenges associated with them.
+\textbf{RQ2: Which quality attributes are most prominently considered during the design of AI-native applications?} This question sought to identify the quality attributes emphasized in AI-native applications and the challenges associated with them.

-\textbf{RQ3: What are the common technology stacks used in the development of AI-native applications?} This question aims to map the typical technology stacks of AI-native applications and examine the extent to which these technology choices can address the quality attribute challenges identified in RQ2.
+\textbf{RQ3: What are the technical elements used in the development of AI-native applications? }This question aimed to map the technical implementation elements of AI-native applications and examine the extent to which these technology choices can address the quality attribute challenges identified in RQ2.

-\textbf{RQ4: What opportunities and challenges do AI-native applications present?} This question seeks to systematically uncover the potential value of the emerging AI-native paradigm and to identify the key challenges faced during its implementation, thereby providing a foundation for future academic research and industrial practice.
+\textbf{RQ4: What opportunities and challenges do AI-native applications present?} This question sought to uncover the potential value of the emerging AI-native paradigm and to identify the key challenges faced during its implementation, thereby providing a foundation for future academic research and industrial practice.